effl-lab/effl-lab.github.io/content/docs/research/papers.md

 ---

-We mainly target top-tier conferences in ML (NeurIPS/ICML/ICLR), CV (CVPR/ICCV/ECCV), NLP (ACL/EMNLP/NAACL), and speech (ICASSP/Interspeech).
+We mainly target top-tier ML conferences, and other domain-specific venues that involve ML.

 ---